 Why GridinSoft Anti-Malware?
 It is pretty light-weight and has its detection databases updated just about every hour.
 Additionally, it does not have such bugs and exposures as Microsoft Defender does.
 The combination of these aspects makes GridinSoft Anti-Malware ideal for getting rid of malware of any kind.

 - Download and install GridinSoft Anti-Malware.
 After the installation, you will be offered to perform the Standard Scan.
 Approve this action.

 - Standard scan checks the logical disk where the system files are stored, together with the files of programs you have already installed.
 The scan lasts up to 6 minutes.

 - When the scan is over, you may choose the action for each detected virus.
-For all files of [SHORT_NAME] the default option is “Delete”.
+For all files of this malware the default option is “Delete”.
 Press “Apply” to finish the malware removal.